srdjan/Mix/docs/workflow-guide.md

-# Mix Workflow Engine Guide
+# Mixon Workflow Engine Guide

 ## Introduction

-The Mix Workflow Engine provides a type-safe, performance-optimized state machine implementation for modeling complex business processes.
+The Mixon Workflow Engine provides a type-safe, performance-optimized state machine implementation for modeling complex business processes.
 It enables you to define explicit state transitions, track history, and manage tasks associated with state changes.

 ## Core Concepts